Summary Care Record (SCR)

 - PTV can be withdrawn by the patient: The patient should also be informed that they can change their decision at any time

-It is not essential to have written permission.
-This is a local, organisational decision (there is a sample form for recording this further below).
+Verbal confirmation is acceptable, although some contractors may opt for written confirmation especially where the permission is ongoing.
+There is a sample form for recording this further below.
 It is also acceptable to get permission to view a patient’s SCR over the phone.

 Opting out of having an SCR